 Pre-processor statements are not matched to TTCN-3 because the IDL specification must be used after pre-processing it.

-7 IDL specification
+7 Importing from IDL specifications

-The module, interface, value and constant declaration are described in this clause and the type and exception declaration as well as the bodies of interfaces are described later.
+The import of module, interface, value and constant declaration are described in this clause.
+The type and exception declaration as well as the bodies of interfaces are described later.